Frequently Asked Questions

 Q: What is the policy for changing my placement?

 A: Placements are final.
-Changes can only be initiated by the faculty academic program coordinator, the university coordinator, the Regional Campus Education Coordinator or the Director of Clinical Experiences.
+Changes can only be initiated by the faculty academic program coordinator, the university coordinator, the Regional Campus Education Coordinator or the Assistant Director of Clinical Experiences.

 Q: Can I be released early from my student teaching?